nathancrank/Sensible/readme.md

 ## What is sens-variable-sizing?
 It's experimental.

 It automatically increases the base font-size in ems as the viewport widens.
-It follows the growth path provided by y=(cuberootx)/3, where y=font-size and x=viewport width.
+It follows the growth path provided by y=(cuberootx)/z, where y=font-size and x=viewport width and z is the user provided divisor (defaults to 3).

 I'll explain what that means better at a later date.